OlivierSohn/hamazed/BACKLOG.md

 (3 to 5 bytes) when the previously rendered element was on the same row.

 - measure if it's faster to buffer the string sent to putStr on our side

-- make tests to see the effect of buffer size on screen tearing (alternate ' ' with '.')

 ## Misc.